paraskuk/paraskuk/README.md

 ## Hi there 👋

-- 🔭 I’m currently working at EPAM as a Senior Software Engineer
+- 🔭 Senior Software Engineer @epam
 - 🌱 Learning Rust

 ## 🚀 About Me